LisCT/face-recognition/README.md

 http://facefinder.surge.sh/

-Project that identify the face of a person in a picture.
+Project that identify the faces of people in a picture.

 React / Express / PostgreSql

-## Repository
+## Start

 1. Install dependencies